Witch's Woods haunted walk at Nashoba Valley Ski Area

 This massive outdoor haunted spot set deep in the woods in Seekonk consists of a trio of haunted houses that add up to 45 minutes of spookiness, earning Fear Town recognition as one of New England’s longest haunted houses.
 Expect skeletons, monsters and the feeling of entrapment as you attempt to navigate through heavy forest into and out of run-down buildings that have been hidden for decades.
 Had enough spook?
 There’s a midway full of games, experiences, food and entertainment.

-Running six weekends beginning September 29, the amusement park in Salem, N.H., gets into the spirit with Screeemfest’s terrifying haunted houses, roaming “creepy characters,” monster parade, music, and Halloween-themed games.
-Among the returning haunted houses of Pinecrest Sanitarium, The Breach, Facility 235, and Carnivus, 2023 brings Cargo – a missing cargo freighter that turned up in an old fishing town and awaits your exploration.
+Running six weekends beginning September 21, the amusement park in Salem, N.H., gets into the spirit with Screeemfest, an installation of terrifying haunted houses, roaming “creepy characters,” monster parades, music and Halloween-themed games.
+Among the returning haunted houses—Pinecrest Sanitarium, The Breach, Facility 235 and Cargo—2024 updates the popular Carnivis attraction with a new storyline about manipulative clowns seeking to extract your fear for something sinister.

 Advertising